Traveling is hard. But making a great travel video doesn’t have to be.

 60 FPS and Storage Space

-The jump up to 60 fps obviously makes video files larger, so if you travel without a backup HD, or your phone is crammed with apps, 60 fps might not be for you.
+The jump up to 60 fps makes video files larger.
+So if you travel without a backup HD or if your phone is crammed with apps, 60 fps might not be for you.
 You can toggle back and forth between fps speeds but, honestly, once you go 60fps you never go back.
-Just buy this military-tested portable 1 TB HD for $50 and keep shooting beautiful HD video.
+Just buy this Wirecutter recommended (hey, just like the Outbreaker backpack!)
+2 TB portable hard drive for about $60 and keep shooting beautiful HD video.

 FPS Storage Capacity